EarningsCall/earningscall-python/DEVELOPMENT.md

 # Development

+The instructions on this page are meant for library contributors.
+If you are interested in contributing to this project, read on.
+Otherwise, if you are simply wanting to get EarningsCalls Transcripts or Audio Files, please read the [README page](README.md) to get started.

+## Getting Started

 First, install Hatch plus other build dependencies.
 See the Hatch [installation instructions](https://hatch.pypa.io/latest/install/).

 My preferred way to install it is to use `pip`: